Run a PHP script as a daemon

 Example PHP Script

-Create a file called daemon_example.php
+Create a file called daemon_example.php:

 #!/usr/bin/php